st3llabr1/juncture-digital-TAEP/Edison_family_WWI/README.md

 # Timeline of Edison Family During World War I

-This timeline gives an overview of the activities and locations of all Edison's children in during the war.
+A timeline provides an overview of the activities and locations of all Edison's children in during the war.

 <param ve-knightlab-timeline source="1p7EGt1Kn139wrGo80x97DE3VkSLsCt6VQChHp9LUqeE" timenav-position="bottom" hash-bookmark="false" initial-zoom="1" height="640">